SBriscoe2/StudentAcademyFile/README.md

 So that I can view the dates and times of all appointments made.

 As a user,
-I want to search student's records for appointment scheduled for today, So that I can see the details of the student that has made an appointment and who the appointment is with.
+I want to search student's records for appointments scheduled for today, So that I can see the details of the student that has made an appointment, who the appointment is with and what time the appointment is scheduled for.

 As a user,
 I want to search student's records for appointments scheduled for today,